Durham, North Carolina goes solar with SunPower®

 If you're new to solar energy, don't worry—we can work with you to help you find the perfect solution.

-At SunPower, we provide the most efficient solar panels available* and take the guesswork out of going solar by offering free consultations.
+At SunPower, we provide the most efficient solar panels available*Based on datasheet review of websites of top 20 manufacturers per IHS, as of June 2020 and take the guesswork out of going solar by offering free consultations.
 During the consultation, we'll answer your questions, create a custom system design and savings estimate, provide a price quote, and discuss available incentives and tax credits.

 Get started now by requesting your consultation.
 We'll follow-up with a quick call to schedule a time.

 You can also call us directly at (800) 786-7693.